CalyxOS/calyxos.org/android-one-devices.md

 Bootloader unlock process:

 Xiaomi:
-* Simple, same as Pixels, fastboot flashing unlock
+* Simple, same as Pixels, fastboot flashing unlock, and then fastboot flashing lock after flashing a properly signed custom OS

 Motorola:
 * Need to get some data from the device via fastboot, put it on their website to see if device can be unlocked, and then unlock it using a key they provide.